Philippians 4

 Believers overcome anxiety through rejoicing trust and prayerful dependence in Christ.

-6 In nothing be anxious, but in everything, by prayer and petition with thanksgiving, let your requests be made known to God.
+6 Be anxious for nothing, but in everything, by prayer and petition, with thanksgiving, present your requests to God.

 Paul calls believers to think on what is excellent and praiseworthy and to practice what they have learned, received, heard, and seen in him.